The Descriptive Complexity of Graph Neural Networks: First-Order Logic with Counting

 If $\chi$ and $\theta$ are arithmetical, we may write $\num{\chi,\theta}^{\Ca}$ instead of $\num{\chi,\theta}^{(A,\Ca)}$.

 The following Lemmas~\ref{lem:ar1}, \ref{lem:ar2}, and \ref{lem:ar2a} follow easily from the facts that the arithmetic operations are in uniform $\TC^0$ (Lemma~\ref{lem:tc0ar}) and $\FOC$ captures uniform $\TC^0$ (Theorem~\ref{theo:bis}).
 However, we find it helpful to sketch at least some of the proofs, in particular the proof of Lemma~\ref{lem:ar2} for iterated addition.
-While researchers in the circuit-complexity community seem to be well-aware of the fact that iterated addition is in \emph{uniform} $\TC^0$, all references I am aware of only show that it is in non-uniform $\TC^0$, so I think it is worthwhile to give a proof of this lemma.
+Researchers in the circuit-complexity community are well-aware of the fact that iterated addition is in \emph{uniform} $\TC^0$, and at least implicitly this is shown in \cite{BarringtonIS90}.
+Nevertheless, I think it is worthwhile to give a proof of this lemma.
 Our proof is purely logical, circumventing circuit complexity altogether, so it may be of independent interest.

 \begin{lemma} Let $Y_1,Y_2$ be relation variables of type $\tta\ttn\ttz$, and let $U_1,U_2$ be function variables of type $\emptytuple\to\ttn$. \begin{enumerate} \item There are arithmetical $\FOC$-formulas $\logic{add}$, $\logic{sub}$ and arithmetical $\FOC$-terms $\logic{{bd-add}}$, $\logic{{bd-sub}}$ such that for all structures $A$ and assignments $\Ca$ over $A$,